wd5gnr/Elf-RcForth/readme.md

 ## New Items

+* ASM/02 used instead of RC/ASM

+* EXIT works properly now in all cases tested

+* CASE? (see examples)

+* BLOAD_BIN removed.
+BLOAD command renamed for user as EXTLOAD (code still calls it BLOAD)

-* UNLOOP and UNBEGIN and EXIT -- you need to UNLOOP or UNBEGIN as many levels as you are deep before doing an EXIT
+* UNLOOP and EXIT -- you need to UNLOOP as many levels as you are deep before doing an EXIT

 * If you define LEAN_EXTENDED (in extended.inc) you get a smaller number of extended words to save ROM space.
 You can load the rest later as you desire.